BeighPouya/Breast-Cancer-Segmentation-/README.md

 In this project, we successfully segmented breast cancer cells using the UNet architecture.
 We were able to achieve high accuracy on both the training and test sets.
 The use of data augmentation techniques helped to increase the size of the training set, which led to improved model performance.

 ## Usage
-To use this project, first, clone the repository:
+To use this project, follow these steps:

+1. Clone the repository to your local machine.
+2. Install the required dependencies.
+3. Run the DataPreparation.py script to prepare the data.
+4. Run the train.py script to train the model.
+5. View the graphs in the results/graphs directory to evaluate the training process.
+6. Use the trained model for breast cancer cell segmentation.

 ## Contributors
 - Pouya Beig heidari
 - Elina Rascevska

 ## Acknowledgments

-University of South Florida for providing the dataset

 ```python